Rosemary Roasted Potatoes

 • Preheat the oven to 400 degrees Fahrenheit.

-• Slice the potatoes in halves or quarters.
-Place them in a bowl and toss them with olive oil, salt, pepper, garlic, and rosemary until well coated.
+• Place the potatoes in a bowl and toss them with the olive oil, salt, pepper, garlic, and rosemary until well coated.

-• Season the roasted potatoes to taste.
+• Season the roasted potatoes to taste and toss with more fresh rosemary, as desired.
 Serve and enjoy!

 Did you like the recipe?